Frequently Asked Questions

 Do I have to be a rock-climber to join the LSCC?

-Not if you join as a graduating member.
-You have to have done some rock-climbing to become a full member (details are in the 'Joining' pages) but you don't have to lead.
+Not if you join as a graduating member, but you should aspire to climb.
+You have to have done some rock-climbing to become a full member (details are in the Join pages) but you don't have to lead.

-Things are a lot better for women than they were, but still, the achievements of men are more celebrated, talked about and, by some, valued more than the achievements of women.
+Things are a lot better for women than they were, but still, the achievements of men tend to be more celebrated, talked about and, by some, valued more than the achievements of women.
+We are working to change this!

 'Ladies' is a bit stuffy isn't it?